datreeio/datree/README.md

 ## Disclaimer

-Datree is at an early stage of development.
 We do our best to maintain backwards compatibility but there may be breaking changes in the future to the command usage, flags, and configuration file formats.
 The CLI will output a warning message when a new version with breaking changes is detected.
 We encourage you to use Datree to test your Kubernetes manifests files and Helm charts, see what breaks, and [contribute](./CONTRIBUTING.md).